If you’re like most lawyers, you spend too much time on small problems you shouldn’t be dealing with.

 But…what if the representative that your FancyHands VA winds up dealing with insists that you give personal authorization “for security reasons.”
 No problem.

-As FancyHands explains, this is a common scenario.
-Here’s how you request they handle it:
+FancyHands explains that this is a common scenario.
+So here’s how you can ask them to handle it:

-“Can you call Time Warner cable and cancel Showtime for me?
-Here’s my account number, but if you need to patch me in to verify my security details, please call me at home.”
+“Please call Time Warner cable and cancel Showtime for me.
+Here’s my account number, and if you need to patch me in to verify my security details, please call me at [cellphone number].”

-Well, now you know.
-The best place for you to start is with FancyHands.
+The best place to start learning to outsource is FancyHands.

-Oh, and if you decide to check them out, shoot me an email after you’ve had them handle a few requests and let me know what you think.
+And if you decide to try them out, shoot me an email and let me know what you think.